 The CEIR Index Report provides data on the U.S. B2B exhibition industry across 14 key sectors.
 As an objective measure of the annual performance of the exhibition industry, the CEIR Index measures year-over-year changes in four key metrics to determine overall performance: net square feet (NSF) of exhibit space sold; professional attendance; number of exhibiting companies; and gross revenue.
 The 14 industry sectors are:

-A forecast update of the CEIR Index Report was presented at the CEIR Predict conference held 13-14 September 2021 at the MGM National Harbor in Oxon Hill, Md.
-This year’s conference focused on the impact of the COVID-19 pandemic on the exhibition industry so far, as well as a post-pandemic outlook and possible scenarios for the next three years.
-Click here to watch a video of key insights from that presentation.
+A forecast update of the CEIR Index Report will be presented at the CEIR Predict conference to be held 15-16 September 2022 at the MGM National Harbor in Oxon Hill, Md.
+This year’s conference will focus on the impact of the COVID-19 pandemic on the exhibition industry so far, as well as a post-pandemic outlook and possible scenarios for the next three years.

 CEIR sincerely appreciates the support for the Index Report it receives from this year’s Predict partners:

 New Orleans & Company

 The Center for Exhibition Industry Research (CEIR) serves to advance the growth, awareness and value of exhibitions and other face-to-face marketing events by producing and delivering knowledge-based research tools that enable stakeholder organizations to enhance their ability to meet current and emerging customer needs, improve their business performance and strengthen their competitive position.
 For additional information, visit www.ceir.org.

 Sr. PR/Communications Manager